-This menu contains a number of queries aimed to QA (Quality Assurance).
+This menu contains a number of queries aimed to provide some basic level of automated QA (Quality Assurance).
 They all work in the same way: you choose the option, select which columns should be shown, and you get a table view window with the matching strings.